raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## Use Cases

+- **Scan-centric workflow:** When state law requires that an automated audit rescans physical ballots, either on a sampling basis (such as 20% of the precincts) or exhaustively (all ballots), *ScanEngine* can support the scanning required.
+The scanned images must be grouped identically as the groups used in the voting system to be able to compare if not all the ballots are included in the scanning operation.
+It is important to note that even if ballots are rescanned, the original images from the voting system should be saved and used in a ballot image audit that can resolve issues down to the ballot.
-- **Primitive Voting Systems:** For any election districts that do not use voting machines that produce ballot images, *ScanEngine* can provide images to perform a ballot image audit of the results.
+- **Creating Auditable Images from Legacy Voting Systems:** For any election districts that do not use voting machines that produce ballot images, *ScanEngine* can provide images to perform a ballot image audit of the results.
 Cover sheets can be produced based on the precinct or batch as they are stored, and thereby provide that additional metadata about the ballots scanned in the images.
 The ballot images can be scanned with complete chain of custody tracking.
 - **Verification scans:** For election districts that use a voting system that produce ballot images, *ScanEngine* can be used to scan batches as a check that the images were not altered.
 The scanned images must be grouped identically as the groups used in the voting system to be able to compare, and run by AuditEngine as "Verification Images".

-- **Scan-centric workflow:** When state law requires that an automated audit rescans physical ballots, either on a sampling basis (such as 20% of the precincts) or exhaustively (all ballots), *ScanEngine* can support the scanning required.
-The scanned images must be grouped identically as the groups used in the voting system to be able to compare.

 ## Example Workflow

 1. **Create Batches:** The user separates ballots into batches of a convenient size, of about 200 ballots, for example.
 This can be commonly done using a counting scale.
 Each batch should have fewer than half the ballots in the automatic document feeder (ADF), and those typically can handle 500 sheets.
 If batches are already determined when originally scanned, these can be used as-is.
 Random selection of batches may be appropriate for verification scan creation.
 2. **Name Batches:** Using *ScanEngine*, the user enters the GROUP and BATCH, like EV_1000.
 EV is the Group, Early Voting EV.
 This can be any string.
 This will be the prefix of the filename.
 3. The workflow can be run with separator sheets or manually.
-   - **SEPARATOR SHEETS:**
+   - **Separator Sheets:**
       1. The prefix is expressed on a separator page with a code-39 barcode.
 This separator page is printed using a co-located laser printer.
       2. The separator page is placed on top of the batch
       3. The batch is loaded into the ADF feeder (Automatic Document Feeder) of a high-speed scanner, such as the Ricoh fi7090 or Canon DR-G2140, for example.